synergylabs/BuildingDepot/buildingdepot/Documentation/source/api/DataService/sensordata.rst

 The first datapoint that is posted to the uuid defines the datatype for all further timeseries datapoints e.g. if the first datapoint posted to a certain uuid is a int then all further datapoints have to be ints.

 .. http:post:: /api/sensor/timeseries

    Within a singe POST request data can be posted to multiple sensor points.
 The format for each sensor point in the list should be as follows.

    :json string sensor_id: UUID of the sensor to which data has to be posted
-   :json list samples: A list of the data points that have to be added to the time-series of the sensor point given by sensor_id.
+   :json list samples:
+       * A list of the data points that have to be added to the time-series of the sensor point given by sensor_id.
 Each item in the list has to be of the following format:
-        {
-            "time": A unix timestamp of a sampling,

-            "value": A sensor value
+       * [{ "time": A unix timestamp of a sampling, "value": A sensor value } ]
-        }
    :returns:
-      * **success** `(string)` -- Returns 'True' if data is posted succesfully otherwise 'False'
+      * **success** `(string)` -- Returns 'True' if data is posted successfully otherwise 'False'
    :status 200: Success
    :status 401: Unauthorized Credentials